 When selecting a product, the total system design must be considered to ensure safe, trouble-free performance.
 Function, temperature, material compatibility, adequate ratings, proper installation, operation, and maintenance are the responsibilities of the system designer and user.

 Do not mix or interchange parts with those of other manufacturers.
+Our parts are designed specifically to be used only with other JACO compression fittings.

 Please read before ordering: Pipe size is the accepted industry designation, not the actual measured size.
-To determine pipe size, first use a measuring device to measure the outside diameter (OD) or inside dia.
+To determine pipe size, first use a measuring device to measure the outside diameter (OD) or inside diameter.
 (ID), as shown in diagram at right.
 Then round to nearest dimension listed in the chart and select the corresponding pipe size.

 Note: Fitting dimensions as described in this brochure may not reflect running changes made to improve part performance.
 Check with JACO Manufacturing Company in critical applications.
 Dimensions are in inches.
 Select metric sizes are available.